 A few models can reach an average of 100 watts per hour, so most laptops are hot and need a refrigeration pad to alleviate it.
 And if you use your laptop for a charge or not, power consumption may be impaired.

 In general, a high-end laptop has a high-end GPU and a high-end GPU has a high-end CPU and, in most cases, a better display quality, a higher battery capacity, and, therefore, everything is better.

 A high-performance graphics card uses more power, especially if you play the GPU, which means that you need higher energy.

 You have a high-energy laptop, and all of them together.
-Gaming platforms and powerful workstations, therefore, consume more power than the basic laptops there, and 2 laptops in 1 use fewer watts.
+Gaming platforms and powerful workstations, therefore, consume more power than basic laptops there, and 2 laptops in 1 use fewer watts.

-Laptops have a loader and a loader adaptor had a certain number of watts.
+Laptops have a loader and a loader adaptor has a certain number of watts.
 The amount of energy consumed per hour of use is watts, if your laptop has a 60watt adaptor, it will consume less electricity than those 90 Watts adapters.

 - Usually, a 15.6-inch laptop has a 60-watt charger.

 - Typically, a 17-inch laptop has a loading adapter of 90 watts.